-To highlight examples of pathways for production of fuels from algae, we chose to focus on (1) a lipid extraction, (2) a hydrothermal conversion of whole algal biomass, and (3) a volatile biofuel product (e.g., ethanol) pathway.
-These pathways have been adopted by the US Department of Energy as baseline cases for technology and process optimization towards future design cases that improve the cost basis for production of fuels as shown through full TEA and LCA and with comparative sustainability assessment reports available
+To highlight examples of pathways for production of fuels from algae, the following were selected as an initial focus (1) a lipid extraction, (2) a hydrothermal conversion of whole algal biomass, and (3) a volatile biofuel product (e.g., ethanol) pathway.
+These pathways have been adopted by the US Department of Energy as baseline cases for technology and process optimization towards future design cases that improve the cost basis for production of fuels as shown through full TEA and LCA and with comparative sustainability assessment reports available in the peer-reviewed literature.
+We selected these pathways here as examples only, of well-documented reports covering both the engineering and thermodynamic modeling assumptions.